 Applicants for loans, credit cards, bank accounts, etc. are a mixed lot of quality; good, bad, and who-knows.
 They can be good as in, they have decent enough credit to successfully apply.
 And presumably they’re also good in that they’re not crooks.
 They can also be bad in that their credit is lousy, or that yes, they are in fact crooks.
 As for the who-knows crowd, they might be good, but their application is incomplete, their background is incomplete, or perhaps their background isn’t very deep because they’re millennials.

-So this is where our math kicks in.
+So this is where our math kicks in for identity verification.
 We calculate the likelihood that an identity as presented will commit fraud.
 You could say that this is only a quantitative thing, as it’s based on numbers.
 It’s neither good nor bad, it simply is.
 Well, sort of.
 Based on our comparative results, our numbers are far and away superior to any competitor’s.

 We calculate the likelihood that the applicant is who he says he is.
 We can see if the various bits of data he’s supplied all belong to the same person, to ensure he’s not posing as his brother-in-law, who has better credit and no rap sheet.